benediktschmitt/emsm/docs/source/how_to/configuration.rst

     restore_message = This world is about to be resetted to an earlier state. restore_delay = 5
     max_storage_size = 30
-    include_server = yes
+    exclude_paths = logs
+        mods

+Some plugins allow you to override global options for each world.
 Please take a look at the documentation of the :ref:`plugins` for further information.

 server.conf
 -----------

 The :file:`server.conf` allows you to adjust some properties of the internal EMSM server wrapper classes.
-Usually, it should not be necessairy to edit this configuraiton file, but some times you have to.
+Usually, it should not be necessairy to edit this configuration file, but some times you have to.

 Examples
 ''''''''